GrantExec, a Euna Solutions® company

 Telehealth Centers of Excellence

-This funding opportunity provides substantial financial support to public and state-controlled academic medical centers that are already Telehealth Centers of Excellence, enabling them to develop and expand innovative telehealth solutions to improve healthcare access and outcomes in underserved communities across the U.S.
+This funding opportunity provides financial support to established academic medical centers with successful telehealth programs, enabling them to advance innovative telehealth solutions that improve healthcare access and outcomes, particularly for underserved populations.

 Award Range